 Now, the fun stuff.
 I’m going to share the top three exterior paint color families (with a few of my favorites for each) that are currently trending…but let’s be real, these are sticking around!

 Number one in my heart is a creamy white.
 It’s also number one on several lists I saw 🙂 You really can’t go wrong with a warm white exterior.
 My home is PPG Gypsum (color matched to SW Alabaster) and it’s so classic.
-You truly can’t go wrong with a good white home!

 Another classic, because it never goes out of style is a warm grey.
 They’re classics for a reason, friends!
 I love a good “greige” with some brown undertones.
 In different light, the cooler grays can pull purple or blue.
 A gray exterior can go with anything, just like the white exterior.
 Dark charcoal all the way to black for shutters and front door look just as beautiful as white accents.
 That is the beauty of picking a perfect neutral.
 Here are three beautiful warm grays.